jjasghar/jjasghar.github.io/_posts/2017-08-18-makefiles.md

 # make target: <dependancies> ## comment for the self documenting
 print: ## Output the Makefile, demo more then just @echo
 	@cat Makefile

+# If you want to have it at the bottom of the file:
+# .DEFAULT_GOAL := help
 ```

 [afraid]: https://matthias-endler.de/2017/makefiles/